Alexandrov geometry: foundations: Gradient curves

 that is, for any $t\in[t_{\min},t_{\max})$, $\alpha^+(t)$ is defined and $\alpha^+(t)=\nabla_{\alpha(t)} f$. \end{thm}

-The following exercise describe a global geometric property of gradient curves without direct reference of its function.
-It use the notion of self-contracting curves which was introduced by Aris Daniilidis, Olivier Ley, St\'ephane Sabourau \cite{daniilidis-ley-sabourau}.
+The following exercise describes a global geometric property of a gradient curve without direct reference to its function.
+It uses the notion of \textit{self-contracting curves} introduced by Aris Daniilidis, Olivier Ley, St\'ephane Sabourau \cite{daniilidis-ley-sabourau}.